 - HTC341 - Religions of Ancient Greece and Rome

-- Roman history and culture, especially of the late Republic and early Principate
+- Roman culture and history, especially of the late Republic and early Principate

 - Latin literature and language